Mark Hindley —Biography

 Mark also regularly directs orchestral forces.
 Recently this included his debut with RTÉ National Symphony Orchestra in the concluding concert of the Composing the Island Festival in September 2016 and a critically acclaimed performance of Handel's Messiah in January 2017.

 When he is not directing, Mark maintains a busy schedule as a freelance organist and harpsichordist.
-He plays regularly with the Royal Scottish National Orchestra and Royal Northern Sinfonia and has been invited to perform as soloist in many of the major venues across the UK, France, Germany, Belgium, Spain, Poland and the USA.
+He plays regularly with the Royal Scottish National Orchestra and Royal Northern Sinfonia and has been invited to perform as soloist in many of the major venues across the UK, France, Germany, Belgium, Spain, Poland, Canada and the USA.